georgerobescu/ow_draft--1/notes.md

 It’s strong on me the parallel between ascii art and tumblr, especially its NSFW label, which is used for specific content which may not be suitable in a working environment.

 First, why would someone go checking her his tumblr or any tumblr while on a working environment?
 Sure.
 What’s the difference between this way of taking a break and going to smoke a cigarette or get up and have a short walk?
-So this already acknowledges a possible scenario very common when someone works with a computer at her his job and he she is used to check out tumblr during his her leisure time.
+So, this already acknowledges a possible scenario very common when someone works with a computer at her his job and he she is used to check out tumblr during his her leisure time.

-This act of transforming the working environment in a private space—quite quite quite different than going for a pee or a glass of water or some sun or some fresh air—constitutes the common border with the ascii art and the act of irreverence present to both actions.
+Second, the act of transforming the working environment in a private space—quite quite quite different than going for a pee or a glass of water or some sun or some fresh air—constitutes the common border with the ascii art and the act of irreverence present in both actions.
 It’s not the act of downloading a torrent or using a p2p tool of any kind, but rather the usage of some ascii art inside it (the .nfo file) to mix all these categories: work/leisure, private/public (I won’t dig into this dichotomy now), through an act of irreverence.
 Almost a joke?
 It’s like an extra layer of worthiness inside something which may be seen as a leisure time item (e.g. a downloaded film), on top of an act that it’s for sure dispassionate in its being for free.
 Who does know the exact reasons behind the distribution of copyrighted material for free?
 Could it be pure laziness as an effect of a specific way of thinking the internet?
-Or is it a clear statement of not approval on the act of paying, or the copyright model, or the free circulation of stuff on the internet (cfr. first point)?
+Or is it a clear statement of not approval on the act of paying, or on the copyright model, or on the free circulation of stuff on the internet (cfr. first point)?

 *confused at best*